Cotswold Holiday July 2009 - page 2

 A tour guide took us round inside Anne Hathaway's Cottage and related

 many interesting facts told in an entertaining way.
-We learnt the
+For instance,

-reason for the short beds was that people slept sitting up to prevent
+we learnt the reason for the short beds was that people slept sitting

 |